gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 date: 11 August 2020
 ---
 Jekyll is really useful for building static websites.
-We can use a Jekyll theme and write our posts using markdown using less amount of HTML and CSS and have a awesome responsive good looking website.
+You can use a Jekyll theme and write posts using markdown with less amount of HTML, CSS and have a awesome responsive good looking website.
-If you are a developer and you love crerating websites and want to control every single aspect of the HTML and CSS on your site we can do all that with jekyll.
+If you are a developer who loves to crerate websites and wants to control every single aspect of the HTML and CSS on your site you can do all of that with jekyll.
-Jekyll allows us to create our own themes and layouts etc... we can controll and configure the enire site.
+Jekyll allows you to create your own themes and layouts etc...
+You can control and configure the enire site.

-In this tutorial we will go thgrough the basics.
+In this tutorial we will go thgrough the basics of Jekyll.
-We will know everything to get started with your first jekyll website from creating content to serving them on github pages.
+We will present enough information to get you started with your first jekyll website, from creating content to serving them on github pages.

 1. [Installation](#install)